 “And the coroner,” said the old woman’s son.

 As the night grew colder, many people left.
 The woman who had discovered the body remained with her husband at attention beside the two police officers.
 The officers occasionally yawned and checked their watches.
-They seemed not to have forgotten the couple standing with them until the wife asked them for permission to fetch more blankets from her house.
+They seemed to have forgotten the couple standing with them until the wife asked them for permission to fetch more blankets from her house.

 “For the body?” asked the quiet officer.